nicm42/100-days-of-code-v2/log4.md

 **Day 98: 30th October 2021**
 I did the freeCodeCamp MongDB and Moongoose challenges, which I thought would be fine since I've used both of those.
 But the challenges used them in a different way, so it took me a while to get my head around them.
 I then did a C++ tutorial to make a snake game.
 It wasn't the greatest tutorial, but I learnt a bit about C++ - mostly that it's not the hard language I expected it to be.

+**Day 99: 31st October 2021**
+I did Traversy Media's Next and React Native Crash Courses.
+I liked Next, it was similar to React.
+I like how fast i makes everything if you build it to be a static site.
+I'm not entirely sure what use that is though.
+React Native was alright - it's React but not using HTML.
+It's similar to Flutter like that.
+But I spent an hour trying to get it to work on Android emulator and the best I could manage was a blank screen, which was frustrating.
+Especially as it slowed my computer down massively.